rails/weblog/_posts/2018-09-30-this-week-in-rails-multi-env-credentials-support-action-cable-channel-unit-testing-and-more.markdown

 The attribute methods for a model are currently defined lazily the first time that model is instantiated, even when **_config.eager\_load_** is true.

 Now they are defined while the app is booted to save the database round trip costs.
-There is related discussion and a pull request to do this change[only when schema cache exists.](https://github.com/rails/rails/pull/33985)
+There is related discussion and a pull request to do this change [only when schema cache exists](https://github.com/rails/rails/pull/33985).

 ### [Ignore psqlrc files when executing psql commands within Rails](https://github.com/rails/rails/pull/33906)